You are here

 A Fiscal Wellness Advocate in the Rocky Mountain Synod (RMS) is a person of faith (rostered minister or lay person) who understands the importance of financial wellness in the life of a rostered minister, and is equipped to facilitate conversation around money, debt and wholeness.

-When a rostered minister requests a grant from the RMS Ministry Excellence Fund, a Fiscal Wellness Advocate from the geographic area is assigned to meet with the rostered minister and two people from his or her ministry for conversation about money and debt.
-The Fiscal Wellness Advocate will facilitate the conversation so that they develop a plan for addressing the debt, and apply for a matching grant, where applicable, (up to $1,000) from the Ministry Excellence Fund.
-In addition, the Fiscal Wellness Advocate will present the menu of educational opportunities available to the rostered minister and/or ministry, and help them make their selection(s).
+When a rostered minister requests a grant from the RMS Ministry Excellence Fund, a Fiscal Wellness Advocate is assigned to meet with the rostered minister for conversation about money and debt.
+The Fiscal Wellness Advocate will facilitate the conversation so that they develop a plan for addressing the debt, and apply for a grant from the Ministry Excellence Fund.
+In addition, the Fiscal Wellness Advocate will present the menu of educational opportunities available to the rostered minister and help them make their selection(s).
 The Fiscal Wellness Advocate will be notified when the grant has been approved/denied, and will help the rostered minister be accountable for following through with the educational opportunity.

 These are the current Fiscal Wellness Advocates positioned around the Rocky Mountain Synod: